 Updated 12/29/13: NYU and MHDRA have agreed to terms and conditions regarding the new dog run location; a formal agreement will be signed prior to the move.

-NYU will establish an Open Space Oversight Organization ("OSOO") was established in May 2013.
-It is a 501 (c) (3) organization.
-The OSOO will review and comment on the design, maintenance, and operation of the public open spaces on the superblocks, as well as reviewing NYU's compliance with commitments it has made for these spaces.
+The Open Space Oversight Organization ("OSOO") was established in May 2013.
+It is a 501 (c ) (3) organization with a mandate to review and comment on the design, maintenance, and operation of the public open spaces on the superblocks, as well as review NYU's compliance with commitments made for these spaces.
 NYU's maintenance obligations are memorialized in a license agreement with the NYC Dept of Parks.

 Updated 8/11/15: After input from CB2 and the OSOO, the designs for both the Bleecker and LaGuardia Landscapes are expected to be reviewed by the Public Design Commission in early October.